naninovel/docs/docs/api/index.md

 --- | --- | ---
 <span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">UINames</span> | List&lt;String&gt; | Name of the UI elements to hide.
 allowToggle | Boolean | When hiding the entire UI, controls whether to allow the user to re-show the UI with hotkeys or by clicking anywhere on the screen (false by default).
-Has no effect when hiding a particular UI.
+Has no effect when hiding a particular UI. time | Decimal | Duration (in seconds) of the hide animation.
+When not specified, will use UI-specific duration.

 </div>